 The core gameplay of squash and padel highlights their unique appeals.

-Squash is an intense, fast-paced game that requires players to possess exceptional fitness, agility, and hand-eye coordination.
+Squash is an intense, fast game that demands strong fitness, agility and hand-eye coordination.
 Matches often involve high-speed rallies with rapid changes of direction, making endurance and tactical shot placement critical.
 The scoring system in squash, typically played to 11 points with a requirement to win by 2, keeps matches engaging and competitive.

 Cultural Impact and Popularity